sfnxboy/342-2022-Python-Practice-lectures/README.md

 This repository holds the translations for Professor Adam Kapelner's 342 Data Science via Machine Learning practice demos and labs.
 There are 24 practice demos, and 10 labs.
 I will continuously update these files, at least until the end of the Spring semester.

+Refer to the [setup](https://github.com/sfnxboy/342-2022-Python-Practice-lectures/blob/main/Jupyter_Setup.md) to use Jupyter Notebook via the Anaconda Distribution.

+---

 ### Demos per Lecture
 - [Lecture 3 - Python Basics](https://github.com/sfnxboy/342-2022-Python-Practice-lectures/blob/main/Practice%20Notes/3%20-%20Python%20Practice%20Lecture%203%20MATH%20342W%20Queens%20College%20-%20The%20Basics.ipynb)